WWE Advertises Kenny Omega & The Young Bucks On Their Website, And Ric Flair Reveals Rousey’s Contract Length

 While this may only be an advertisement for a video game battle at E3, the WWE is not known for mentioning wrestlers outside of their federation unless they are planning on bringing them in sometime soon.
 Because of this, expect the rumor mill to start spreading ideas that the trio may someday soon be headed to the WWE.
 Though, of course, this could simply be exactly what it appears to be, an advertisement for a fun video game contest.

-As the Inquisitr reported, The Young Bucks have said that they have no interest in wrestling for the company anytime soon.
+As the Inquisitr reported, the Young Bucks have said that they have no interest in wrestling for the company anytime soon.
 Kenny Omega has also shared similar sentiments, as Bleacher Report documented.
-But as fans know, in professional wrestling anything is possible, and the unexpected often happens.
+But as fans know, in professional wrestling, anything is possible, and the unexpected often happens.

 In other WWE news, Ric Flair recently commented on “Rowdy” Ronda Rousey’s contract length.
 As 411Mania reported, and as seen in the video below, Ric Flair was recently interviewed and was asked about Ronda Rousey one day facing Charlotte Flair.
 The WWE Hall of Fame inductee said that he thinks that the “Rowdy One” has only signed a one-year contract.
 Flair also remarked that Rousey wants to have kids someday soon, as the Inquisitr reported, so that this would be the year for the WWE to book that match.

 If Ric Flair is right, that would explain why the WWE has speedily pushed Ronda Rousey into in-ring action, and that would also explain why they have already booked her in a title match with Nia Jax at Money in the Bank.
-But it’s import remember, as he alluded to in the interview, Ric Flair is not a WWE employee and is not privy to first-hand knowledge of wrestler’s contracts.
+But it’s important remember, as he alluded to in the interview, Ric Flair is not a WWE employee and is not privy to first-hand knowledge of wrestler’s contracts.